artainmo/general-programming/languages/rust/README.md

 ```
 The function attribute `#[should_panic]` indicates the test passes if the code inside the function panics.
 We can be even more precise and indicate with what error message the function should panic by indicating a substring of that error message, for example `#[should_panic(expected = "less than or equal to 100")]`.

+Just as `cargo run` compiles your code and then runs the resulting binary, `cargo test` compiles your code in test mode and runs the resulting test binary.<br>
+When you run multiple tests, by default they run in parallel using threads, meaning they finish running faster.
+When running in parallel the different tests cannot share the same state, if they do you should indicate the use of only one thread `cargo test -- --test-threads=1`.<br>
+Running all the tests can sometimes take a long time, sometimes when only working on specific code part you may only want to pass certain tests.
+You can choose which tests to run by passing `cargo test` the name of the test's function you want to run as an argument.
+We can also specify part of a test name, and any test whose name matches that value will be run.
+Within code you can also use the attribute `#[ignore]` on test functions you don't want to execute.
+If you want to run all tests whether they’re ignored or not, you can run `cargo test -- --include-ignored`.

 ## Resources